iqfareez/bmi_calculator/README.md

 ## Changelogs

 Wondering what is changed with every new releases??
-I log them in [changelogs](https://telegra.ph/Changelogs---BMI-Calculator-Lite-07-21).
+I log them in [changelogs history](https://telegra.ph/Changelogs---BMI-Calculator-Lite-07-21).

 ## Web demo